merenbach/project/README.md

 # README for Project

+## Notes
+- To get flatpages (per site) filtered per site search form *and* to get Software indexed and showing up on merenbach.com *only*, I had to rename the "site" attribute on the search index for Software to something like pub_site.
+Maybe it was conflicting with something else, elsewhere in the system.

-## TODO
+## TODO(NE)
-Basically, we need to filter the sites being indexed.
+Basically, we need(ed) to filter the sites being indexed.

 This entails adjusting the SearchQuerySet, as described [here](http://stackoverflow.com/questions/6138604/how-to-django-haystack-multisite).